nuejs/nue/packages/www/docs/js-development.md

 # JavaScript development
-Nue treats JavaScript as a supporting layer, not the foundation.
-While other frameworks put everything in JavaScript, Nue uses JS only where needed: business logic for SPAs, global controllers for cross-component behavior, and minimal external libraries.
-This creates cleaner architectures that are easier to test and maintain.
+Nue uses JavaScript for specific purposes: business logic in SPAs, global controllers for cross-component behavior, and external library integration.
+The single-responsibility principle keeps your JavaScript focused and minimal.

-## Business model for SPAs
+## Business logic separation
 Your application's core logic should live independently of any UI framework.
-This is essential for testing, scaling, and future-proofing your code with clean standards-first architecture.
-When business logic stays separate from components, you can unit test without mounting DOM elements, migrate between frameworks without rewriting core functionality, and even replace JavaScript entirely for performance-critical applications.
+This separation enables testing without DOM dependencies, framework migrations without rewriting business logic, and even language changes for performance-critical applications.

+When business logic stays separate from components, you can:
+- Unit test core functionality directly
+- Switch UI frameworks without touching application logic
+- Replace JavaScript with other languages when needed

+This architectural pattern keeps your most valuable code - the business logic - portable and maintainable across technology changes.

 ### Small apps